testamongus/Banana-mod-Website/src/resources/guidelines/uploading.md

+> Remeber Snail IDE allows anybody to use the website for free, act accordinaly.
+We accept everyone on this website.

 # Project Uploading & Updating guidelines
 These guidelines **only apply to Snail IDE's project sharing**.
 If you are packaging your project for release on other websites, you should follow their rules instead.